 After completing an internship at Scripps Mercy Hospital in San Diego, Dr. McFarlane finished his residency in Radiation Oncology at the University of Michigan (ranked in the top 10 nationally for Radiation Oncology) where he also served as Chief Resident.
 There, he received specialized training in stereotactic radiosurgery (SRS) and stereotactic body radiation (SBRT) treatment of the brain, spine, and prostate.
 He also did specialized research and training on the treatment of prostate cancer as part of the Holman Research Pathway.

 He has contributed to various publications and is the recipient of multiple awards.
 Dr. McFarlane is a member of the American Society for Radiation Oncology, American College of Radiology, and the Radiation Research Society.
 He joined the Center for Neurosciences in 2021.

-He has four cats and will happily show you cute photos of them on request.
+He has three cats and will happily show you cute photos of them on request.

 - Special Areas of Expertise: Prostate cancer, Image-guided and intensity-modulated radiation therapy, stereotactic radiosurgery, stereotactic body radiation therapy.

 Please visit the Radiant Oncology website to learn more.